-The next election is the Fall General Election, on Tuesday, November 6, 2018.
+The next election is the Pennsylvania Election, on November 2, 2021.

-The last day to register to vote in the upcoming Fall General Election is Tuesday, October 9, 2018.
+The last day to register to vote in the upcoming election is October 18, 2021.

 As college students, Haverford students may choose whether they would like to register and vote at their educational institution, or at their permanent home address.
 Students who register at their permanent home address may either travel home to vote, or complete an absentee ballot per their state’s procedures.
 Choosing between the two registration locations is entirely the decision of each student, and the College only seeks to provide all pertinent information.

 Students who have previously registered in Pennsylvania, and seek to confirm their status, should use the PA Department of State portal.

 Voter Registration Deadline